SPS Fire & Security Rochester LLC

 Extra Info about DIY Security Systems

-Small business owners in Monroe County, NY and the surrounding areas strive to protect what they have worked hard to build.
-That’s why so many purchase a DIY security system.
-They’re looking for a quick install at a minimal cost.
-However, these systems aren’t as simple as you might think and have the potential cost more than a professionally installed security system.
-Below, is information on DIY security systems.
-The following is a list of dangers that come with DIY security systems: 1.
+Small business owners in Monroe County, NY, and nearby areas work hard to protect what theyโ€™ve built.
+Thatโ€™s why many choose to buy DIY security systems.
+They want a quick install at a lower cost.
+However, these systems arenโ€™t always as simple as they seem.
+In fact, they can end up costing more than a professionally installed security system.
+Below is important information about DIY security systems, including a list of dangers to consider: 1.
 The DIY Security System Lacks Professional Precision Professional security system installers in Monroe County have years of experience that can’t be obtained by reading a user manual or watching YouTube videos.
 Instead, the professionals bring priceless expertise.
 This experience lends itself to a precise install.
 It’s important for sensors to be placed in the correct locations and cameras to be angled properly.
-Additionally, doing a DIY install requires answers to these questions: What are the most vulnerable areas?
-How many cameras are needed to cover the vulnerable areas?
-Where should motion and glass break sensors be placed?
-Are you able to hide wiring so it isn’t accessible to criminals?
-Does installing equipment yourself void the parts warranty?
-How will an emergency be handled if you’re unable to tend to it?
-Another question to ask is what will happen if a motion sensor or camera stops working?
-Many DIY systems operate on a single frequency, so there isn’t a failsafe if it stops working.
-Fortunately, a professional security system company will take care of the details, installation, and set you up on a 24/7 monitoring plan so that emergencies are taken care of quickly.
-These are a few of the major differences between DIY and professional installation.
+When you install a DIY system, you need to answer many important questions.
+For example: What areas are the most vulnerable?
+How many cameras do you need to cover those areas?
+Where should you place motion and glass break sensors?
+Can you hide the wiring so criminals canโ€™t reach it?
+Will installing equipment yourself void the warranty?
+How will you handle an emergency if you canโ€™t respond?
+Another key question is what happens if a motion sensor or camera stops working.
+Many DIY systems use only one frequency.
+If something fails, there isnโ€™t a backup.
+Fortunately, a professional security company takes care of all these details for you.
+They also include 24/7 monitoring to make sure help arrives fast during an emergency.
+These points show just a few major differences between DIY systems and professional installation.
 2. No or Minimal 24/7 Monitoring Since 24/7 monitoring was just mentioned in this article, it’s a good time to talk about it in more detail.
 This is one of the most important parts of working with a security company.
 Yes, the upfront costs of DIY security systems might be less, but 24/7 monitoring is a feature that is usually missing.
 Even if a system says that monitoring is available with a subscription, do your research.
 It’s typical to learn that it’s not the same monitoring you get with a professional installer.
-3. Questionable Equipment Quality and Reliability Many people who have purchased security cameras from the local Costco or Walmart found that the systems have some issues.
-Common problems include cameras that freeze, false notifications, and complete equipment failure.
-Some common DIY security system problems include faulty sensors and no contact with authorities when a break-in occurs.
+3. Questionable Equipment Quality and Reliability Many people who buy security cameras from local stores like Costco or Walmart often run into problems.
+Common issues include cameras that freeze, false notifications, and even total equipment failure.
+In addition, DIY security systems often have faulty sensors.
+They also donโ€™t contact authorities during a break-in, leaving you without crucial help when you need it most.
 One major issue is that these systems are commonly hacked.
-With a professionally installed system, you get high-quality equipment that comes with guarantees and service.
-Furthermore, the installation comes with great service and a commitment to the security of your business.
-It’s personal service you don’t get otherwise.
-With that said, it is worth the additional upfront cost to properly secure your business.
-In the meantime, you build a relationship with a reliable company.
-That in itself comes with many benefits.
+With a professionally installed system, you receive high-quality equipment backed by guarantees and service.
+In addition, the installation includes strong support and a true commitment to your businessโ€™s security.
+This personal service is something you donโ€™t get with other options.
+Because of this, the higher upfront cost is worth it to keep your business safe.
+At the same time, you build a relationship with a trusted company.
+That relationship brings many long-term benefits.
 Contact A Monroe County, NY Security System Installer Having a DIY system isn’t better than having nothing at all.
 Such systems have vulnerabilities that can result in significant losses.
-Contact SPS Fire & Security today at 585-770-0348 today to learn more about the options available to you.
+Contact SPS Fire & Security today at 585-770-0348 today to learn more about the options available to you. ย

 Video Surveillance Ethics & Legalities in New York

 Can I Record My Nanny?
 Are Audio Recordings Legal Commercially?
 What’s the Deal When It Comes to Video Surveillance Ethics?
 People often question video surveillance ethics.
 Home video surveillance is gaining popularity.
 Property crimes have risen.
 Also, parents want to check on kids, elderly relatives, and pets when away.
 Seeing kids home from school or checking on an elderly relative with health issues brings peace of mind.
 People just pick up their smartphones.
 Parents also install video surveillance.
 They check on kids and nannies during the day.
 Employers use it to protect their business and workers.
 The many uses of video surveillance raise questions.
 What ethical and legal rules should people follow?
 This applies to home and business video surveillance.
 They monitor family, pets, employees, and businesses.
 The good news is we have answers for you.
 Protect Your Home or Business When You’re Away What to Know about Residential Video Surveillance If you choose home video surveillance, you can put cameras inside and outside.
 If you want indoor cameras to watch kids, nannies, pets, or elderly relatives when you’re away, don’t legally or ethically put cameras in bathrooms or a live-in nanny’s bedroom.
 Also, don’t install cameras in guest rooms.
 That would violate overnight guests’ privacy.
 It’s okay to put a camera in your own bedroom or young children’s bedrooms.
 If you hire a nanny, it is best to do the following to ensure video surveillance ethics are followed: Advise the nanny that cameras are used inside the home.
 Show the nanny where the cameras are located.
 Have the nanny sign an agreement in which he/she acknowledges the presence of video surveillance in the home.
 Hiding cameras and using them secretly breaks trust.
 It goes against video surveillance ethics.
 Parents want to protect kids.
 Homeowners want to protect property.
 But it unnerves people to find out they are being videoed without their okay.
 Proper notice can stop many problems.
 It’s best to have anyone working on the property sign an agreement.
 This paper shows they know about the cameras.
 It’s also ethical and polite to tell non-employees entering the property.
 Use a sign or tell them they are under surveillance.
 What to Know about Commercial Video Surveillance Ethics Just like you’d have a nanny sign an agreement, business owners should have employees sign one too.
 This paper should say they know they are on video at work.
 The law doesn’t require this.
 But it’s a good way to protect everyone.
 Business owner’s right to install cameras.
 It’s important to cover all of the bases.
 Usually, people install cameras to watch over everyone’s safety there.
 Also, business owners can make sure their business is okay when they aren’t present.
 Furthermore, many home rules apply here too.
 For example, don’t put cameras in restrooms, locker rooms, or changing rooms.
 This breaks privacy rules.
 It could even be seen as spying.
 Moreover, it’s bad when someone accuses an employer of recording in private areas.
 Consequently, the issue of “audio surveillance” arises.
 State-of-The-Art Systems That Meet Your Needs The Scoop on Video with Audio and the Video Surveillance Ethics There are some states that protect against audio recordings without the consent of the nanny or other party entering the premises.
-New York isn’t one of those, but, again, it is common courtesy to notify the nanny, handyman, dog walker, or another individual that the video cameras can also record audio.
+New York isnโ€™t one of those, but, again, it is common courtesy to notify the nanny, handyman, dog walker, or another individual that the video cameras can also record audio.
 When the person is an employee, written consent will be needed.
 The following video addresses video surveillance rules that must be followed by Realtors, but has valuable information that can apply to any property owner wishing to have home surveillance cameras installed: Commercial Audio Surveillance – Employees Regarding commercial video that includes audio, an employer can only use video-only surveillance when they operate cameras without employees’ knowledge.
 However, section 250.05 of the New York Penal Law states that an employer can’t eavesdrop on conversations by mechanical means anyway.
 Since video cameras with audio recording ability fall within this category, violating this law constitutes a felony.
 On the other hand, New York allows recording a person’s voice with their consent.
 Therefore, if you have employees sign an agreement in which they acknowledge their voice will be recorded in certain areas of the business when they are present in the building, then you protect yourself against eavesdropping laws.
 Commercial Audio Surveillance – Customers As far as recording the voices of customers, there are some establishments that may need audio recording for security reasons.
-These establishments include: Check cashing establishments Banks Educational testing centers Convenience store/gas station counters Nightclub entrances and exits If it is a must for audio surveillance to be present, posting a sign doesn’t excuse unlawful audio reception.
+These establishments include: Check cashing establishments Banks Educational testing centers Convenience store/gas station counters Nightclub entrances and exits If it is a must for audio surveillance to be present, posting a sign doesnโ€™t excuse unlawful audio reception.
 It is imperative that all audio recordings are carried out lawfully.
-Posting a sign that says, “Entering this facility implies that you consent to audio surveillance” works well.
+Posting a sign that says, โ€œEntering this facility implies that you consent to audio surveillanceโ€ works well.
 However, don’t immediately choose audio if you’re unsure how your business can stay within the law.
 Furthermore, if you ever doubt it, seek legal advice from an experienced attorney.
 Since every business and situation differs, it’s important that you define your intent so you know whether or not it violates the law.
 Ultimately, the decision depends on how important audio surveillance is to you.
 Contact Your Western New York Security Company SPS Fire & Security specializes in residential and business video surveillance.
 We use state-of-the-art equipment, commitment to the customers, and personalized service to give you the best experience possible.
 We also give you better protection for your home or business and we’re local!
-Call us today at 585-770-0348 or complete our contact form and we’ll get back to you as soon as possible.
+Call us today at 585-770-0348 or complete our contact form and weโ€™ll get back to you as soon as possible. ย

 Small Business Security: 3 Steps to Protect Your Business

 How to Protect Your Interests with Small Business Security Running a small business comes at a cost, so every dollar you make counts.
 The cash flow problem tends to be the first reason why a business fails, so it is very important to be smart with limited resources.
 When cutting cost, however, one of the first things business owners cut is small business security.
-Of course, this isn’t recommended because securing your small business is an investment that pays off over time.
+Of course, this isnโ€™t recommended because securing your small business is an investment that pays off over time.
 It protects you from losses.
 In fact, your security should grow as your business grows to protect everything you have worked for.
 Securing Your Network One of the things that you must do is secure your network.
 Small businesses are sometimes the target of hackers.
-Something as simple as a virtual private network (VPN) can make a difference in how safe data is or isn’t in your business.
+Something as simple as a virtual private network (VPN) can make a difference in how safe data is or isnโ€™t in your business.
 With a VPN, a layer of privacy is added to the network so that your data is kept safer than it would be otherwise.
 Securing Your Facility This is where small business security systems, access control, and other types of security measures come in.
 You can monitor the access points of your building through an access control system.
 This is a system where employees or other authorized people can only enter if they have a card or a code.
 This protects the building from people not authorized to come inside without approval from a front desk clerk or security guard.
 Fortunately, cameras help you see who enters your place.
 As a result, they catch shoplifters and burglars.
 Moreover, just having cameras can stop bad things from happening.
 Similarly, security systems also stop bad stuff.
 Furthermore, at night, they scare away burglars.
 However, if someone breaks in anyway, the alarm goes off and police come.
 Protecting Against Environmental Hazards Security systems also stop flood damage.
 Alarms have fire warnings too, so you don’t lose as much stuff.
 Want even more?
 Make your building smart!
 Lock doors, change heat, and check security from anywhere.
 Rochester, Syracuse & Buffalo Small Business Security You Can Count On For a safe New York small business, choose SPS Fire & Security.
 We set up security systems, control doors, add cameras, and make your building smart.
 Feel secure when you’re not there.
 Call 585-770-0348.

 Business Security Systems and Their Role in Employee Safety